Reasons you may not be able to

 Your doctor is required to report your

-chlamydia infection to the state health department.
+chlamydia test result to the state health department.
 The department may contact

 your sex partners to inform them that they also need treatment.